jpnortonwastaken/Maze/README.md

 ## Maze

-A program that displays a given maze size and solves it using either a breath first search or depth first search algorithm.
+A program that displays a maze of a given size using Kruskal's algorithm and solves the maze using either a breath first search or depth first search approach.

 ## Language Used